SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-cms-solutions-for-websites/rule.md

 For example, you can use a Headless CMS with a super fast Static Site Generator (SSG): see the rule on the [best static site tech](https://www.ssw.com.au/rules/do-you-use-the-best-static-site-tech-stack).

-> Traditional CMS systems like Sitecore and Kentico Xperience have their place, especially if you have no developers and you’re comfortable with serious vendor lock-in.
+> Traditional CMSes like Sitecore and Kentico Xperience have their place, especially if you have no developers and you’re comfortable with serious vendor lock-in.
 Headless CMSes and static sites for the win.
 -Adam Cogan